microsoft/azure-spring-apps-training/00-setup-your-environment/README.md

 __This guide is part of the [Azure Spring Cloud training](../README.md)__

-Setting up all the necessary prerequisites in order to complete the lab in time.
+Setting up all the necessary prerequisites in order to expeditiously complete the lab.

 ---

 ## Setting up your local environment

-To complete the lab in the time allotted, you should have all the pre-requisites ready.
  The easiest way to get all the pre-requisites is to use the provided docker image (see ["Using Docker"](#using-docker) below).
 Alternatively, you can install all the pre-requisites on your own machine (see ["Local System Prerequisites"](#local-system-prerequisites) below).

 > 💡 All commands in this lab are formatted for the Bash shell.
-While Azure CLI should behave identically on all environments, some semantics may need to be modifed if you use other shells.
+While Azure CLI should behave identically on all environments, some semantics may need to be modified if you use other shells.

 > 💡 In sections 9 and 10, you will access the UI of the Microservice application in a web browser.
 This UI does not render correctly in Internet Explorer and the pre-Chromium version of Edge.
 Use the [new Edge](https://microsoft.com/edge), Google Chrome, or Firefox for these sections.

 ### Using Docker (Recommended)

-A docker image conaining all of the pre-requisites is available.
+A docker image containing all of the pre-requisites is available.
 You'll need:

 * Docker Desktop.
   > If you need to install Docker...